Staff Profile: Anja (Dianne) Terlouw

 Ahmed, Rukhsana, Singh, Neeru, Ter Kuile, Feiko, Bharti, Praveen K, Singh, Pushpenda P, Desai, Meghna, Udhayakumar, Venkatachalam and Terlouw, Anja (2014) 'Placental infections with histologically confirmed Plasmodium falciparum are associated with adverse birth outcomes in India: a cross-sectional study'.
 Malaria Journal, Vol 13, :232.

-Hodel, Eva Maria, Kay, Katherine, Hayes, Daniel, Terlouw, Anja and Hastings, Ian (2014) 'Optimizing the programmatic deployment of the anti-malarials artemether-lumefantrine and dihydroartemisinin-piperaquine using pharmacological modelling'.
+Hodel, Eva Maria, Kay, Katherine, Hayes, Daniel J., Terlouw, Anja and Hastings, Ian (2014) 'Optimizing the programmatic deployment of the anti-malarials artemether-lumefantrine and dihydroartemisinin-piperaquine using pharmacological modelling'.
 Malaria Journal, Vol 13, e138.

-Poole, Helen, Terlouw, Dianne J., Naunje, Andrew, Mzembe, Kondwani, Stanton, Michelle, Betson, Martha, Lalloo, David and Stothard, Russell (2014) 'Schistosomiasis in pre-school-age children and their mothers in Chikhwawa district, Malawi with notes on characterization of schistosomes and snails'.
-Parasites & Vectors, Vol 7, e153.
+Poole, Helen, Terlouw, Anja, Naunje, Andrew, Mzembe, Kondwani, Stanton, Michelle, Betson, Martha, Lalloo, David and Stothard, Russell (2014) 'Schistosomiasis in pre-school-age children and their mothers in Chikhwawa district, Malawi with notes on characterization of schistosomes and snails'.
+Parasites and Vectors, Vol 7, e153.

 - van Buuren S, Hayes DJ, Stasinopoulos DM, Rigby RA, ter Kuile FO, and Terlouw DJ.
 Estimating regional centile curves from mixed data sources and countries.
 Statistics in Medicine 2009.
 28; 23: 2891-911.